cspablocortez/cspablocortez.github.io/_posts/2024-08-07-jekyll-reference.md

 # Advanced Features

-**Plugins**: Jekyll suports various plugins for Search Engine Optimization (SEO), generating blog feedds, etc. To use a plugin, add it to your `Gemfile`.
+**Plugins**: Jekyll suports various plugins for Search Engine Optimization (SEO), generating blog feeds, etc. To use a plugin, add it to your `Gemfile` and to your `_config.yml`.

 This website uses the following plugins: